villagedefrance/OpenCart-Overclocked/README.md

 Modifications Catalog:
 - Added new styles for Information list modules, and account pages.
-- Added magnific.js as a picture viewer for products, replacing colorbox.js.
+- Added magnific.js as a picture viewer for products.
 - Added a $template variable in all controllers to make templating easier.
 - Added rich snippets breadcrumbs for Product and Category pages.
 - Added Category List page.